JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

 iron we define a list of atoms and attach a calculator (GPAW), which can perform the DFT calculation.
-However, instead of setting up the structure (list of atoms) explicitly, we use the method ``crystal``, which will generate the unit cell with all the atoms at the positions from the space group, certain cell parameters and Wyckoff positions.
-The result is a list of atoms with six atoms and we initialize the magnetic moments in a spin compensated state.
+However, instead of setting up the structure (list of atoms) explicitly, we use the method ``crystal()``, which will generate the structure from the space group, certain cell parameters and the Wyckoff positions.
+The result is a list of atoms object with six atoms and we initialize the magnetic moments in a spin compensated state.
 We also include a Hubbard correction (LDA+U) on the Mn *d*-orbitals with a U of 6 eV (``setups={'Mn': ':d,6.0'}``).
 Run the calculation.
 It will take about 1-2